Swirlybit/Swirlybit/README.md

 - 🌱 I’m currently learning ...visual/next.js coding
 - 💞️ I’m looking to collaborate on ...hackathon dev challenge
 - 📫 How to reach me ...you can reach me in my telegram account
 - ⚡ Fun fact: ..
-Im a singer/Comedian
+Im a Sales Manager in Realestate/Event coordinator/speaker

 <!---
 Swirlybit/Swirlybit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.